The Electronic Crybaby

-It is 3 a.m. and something with a battery somewhere in the house is crying out for a change like a child with dirty diapers.
+It is 3 a.m. and after an hour of searching, I am at exasperated.
+Something with a battery somewhere in the house is crying for a change like a child with dirty diapers.
+And I can't find it.

-I fumble in my dresser drawer.
+I slipped out of bed trying not to wake my wife.
+I fumbled through my dresser drawer.
 My mobile phone is off.
-I don't think my laptop beeps when it is expiring, but I check anyway.
+I don't think my laptop beeps when it is expiring, but I checked anyway.
 Digital cameras don't beep, do they?
-I check anyway.
+I took the battery out just to be sure.
 It's not my new wireless keyboard and mouse is it?
 Nope.
 Is it that newfangled digital oven thermometer that tells me when my brisket is ready.
 Nope.

 I am narrowing the possibilities.
 There are wireless landline phones scattered around the house, often left on the sofa away from their charging cradle and the juice of life.
 How many times have I told her to put them back?
 How many times has she told me?
 Tonight they are not guilty and neither are we.